izzyreal/vmpc-docs/vmpc_specific_settings.rst

 .. note::

   A USB volume has to be connected **before** starting VMPC2000XL.
-You will be prompted for an administrator password, or on Windows, if your account has administrator rights, to simply give permission by clicking "Yes".
+You will be prompted for an administrator password, or on Windows, if your account has administrator rights, to give permission by clicking "Yes".

 Navigate to the volume you want to enable and select :code:`READ-ONLY` or :code:`READ/WRITE`.
 If you want to make sure your volume is not altered by VMPC2000XL, select :code:`READ-ONLY`.
 When you are done configuring your volume(s), press :kbd:`F6` to save the configuration.